comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 * __[Conditional Random Fields for Sequence Prediction](http://www.davidsbatista.net/blog/2017/11/13/Conditional_Random_Fields/)__

-But recently, methods based on neural networks started succeed and are nowadays state-of-the-art in mostly NLP sequence prediction tasks.

-Most of this methods combine not one simple neural network but several neural networks working in tandem, i.e., combining different architectures.
-One important architecture common to all recent methods is recurrent neural network (RNN).
+Recently, the state-of-the-art for most NLP sequence prediction tasks has become neural network methods.
+Most of these methods combine different neural network architectures in one model.
+One important architecture common to all the recent methods is the recurrent neural network (RNN).
+RNNs are designed to store information about history; in the context of NLP sequence tasks,  the history encodes information about previous words in a text.
+The specific architecture used in most of the recent research is a Long Short-Term Memory (LSTM) network.

-A RNN introduces the connection between the previous hidden state and current hidden state, and therefore a recurrent layer weight parameters.
-This recurrent layer is designed to store history information.
-When reading through a sequence of words, the input and output layers have:

-- Input layer:
-  - same dimensionality as feature size

-- Output layer:
-  - represents a probability distribution over labels at time $$t$$
-  - same dimensionality as size of labels.

-However, in most proposed techniques, the RNN is replaced by a Long short-term memory (LSTM), where hidden layer updates are replaced by purpose-built memory cells.
-As a result, they may be better at finding and exploiting long range dependencies in the data.

-Another architecture that is combined with LSTMs in the works described in this post is __[Convolutional Neural Networks](http://www.davidsbatista.net/blog/2018/03/31/SentenceClassificationConvNets/)__.

 # __Neural Sequence Labelling Models__